 The Senior Protection Initiative is run by the Delaware Attorney General’s Office and consists of a three part approach: Public Education, Law Enforcement Education, and a Multi-Disciplinary Team (MDT) comprised of prosecutors, police, and social services representatives to promote awareness regarding elder abuse, neglect, and financial exploitation.
 The Senior Protection Initiative’s Elder Abuse Brochure explains the initiative in more detail.

 The Senior Protection Initiative is available to speak on fraud, scams, and senior vulnerabilities to community, faith-based or social organizations.
-If you are interested in hosting a presentation, please contact us at Seniorprotection@delaware.gov
+If you are interested in hosting a presentation, please complete this request form, or contact us at Seniorprotection@delaware.gov

 World Elder Abuse Awareness Day (WEAAD)

 Each year, the Delaware Department of Justice’s Senior Protection Initiative recognizes World Elder Abuse Awareness Day on June 15 with events in all three counties.
 The events were designed to highlight the resources available to elder abuse victims and their families.
 Those who plan to attend are encouraged to wear purple, the official color for elder abuse awareness.

 New Medicare Cards are on the Way!